prabhtz/dark-web-monitoring/README.md

 Dark Web Monitoring Tool
 Developed by students of Lambton College Mississauga as a part of capstone project.

-Please refer to the pdf attached "Dark_web_monitoring" for detailed information about the project :)
+Please refer to the pdf attached "Dark_web_monitoring.pdf" for detailed information about the project :)

 Quick key features of the project:
 1. Multisource Intelligence Aggregation